jnylam/jnylam.github.io/_courses/146-f16/homework03.md

 This assignment is worth 20 points:

-* 5 points for reasonable attempt on 10 programming problems from Recursion-1.
+* 10 points for reasonable attempt on 5 programming problems from Recursion-2.
-* 5 points (0.5 per problem) for correctly solved programming problems.
+* 2.5 points per written problem for a correct solution.
-* 6 points for reasonable attempt on all 7  written problems.
-This means all answers must be justified.
-Getting the "right answer" doesn't count without a reasonable explanation as to how you got it.
-The solutions must be entirely written by yourself (that is, no copying).
-* 4 points for correctness on 2 of the written problems, randomly chosen by the grader.

-Warmup: You can submit the warmup problems for feedback as well, but those won't count towards the grade.
-Those are meant as easier practice problems if you are having trouble with the main problems.

-Bonus: 0.5 point extra credit for each additional Recursion-1 problem towards homework recorded at the end of the semester.
-So you can keep coming back before each exam and practice some more.
-The last day to get points for this will be on the day before the final exam.
+* 1.5 points for a correctly submitted assignment, that is, as a single PDF file that is legible (if you choose to take pictures, make sure the text is in focus, please check on a computer screen before submitting), properly oriented, etc.
+* 1 point for presentation and neatness.
+* 1 point for the extra credit problem if solved correctly.